River Wye pollution: Campaigners call on poultry firms to act

 In letters to Noble Foods, River Action accused the firm of "deafening silence" regarding its plans to tackle pollution which it branded an "unfolding ecological disaster".

+Noble Foods told the BBC it takes its environmental responsibilities "very seriously" and it was working with experts "to ensure the widest positive impact".

-It asked the Happy Egg brand, as well as Avara Foods, to respond with details of their plans to mitigate the pollution.
+River Action have asked the Happy Egg brand, as well as Avara Foods, to respond with details of their plans to mitigate the pollution.
 The group also wrote to Tesco to ask what environmental standards it expects of its suppliers.

-River Action founder Charles Watson said the group had now approached Noble Foods three times without receiving a response.

-"We are extremely concerned that, despite the ever-growing body of evidence highlighting the damage being wrought on the Wye river catchment by the intensive poultry industry, they are simply not taking this issue seriously," he said.
+Tesco confirmed it had received the letter and it took the points raised "very seriously" and would be "considering them in detail alongside our suppliers".

-It is not the only group to have raised concerns about pollution in the area.
+River Action is not the only group to have raised concerns about pollution in the area.
 The River Wye Preservation Trust and Angling groups have also been calling for action, as well as 75,000 people who signed a petition.

 Wild swimmer Angela Jones also took part in a striking demonstration by swimming with her coffin down the Wye to highlight the issue of pollutants.